jonschlinkert/grunt-repos/docs/docs-quickstart.md

 grunt.loadNpmTasks('{%= name %}');
 ```

-If the plugin has been installed correctly, run `grunt readme` at the command line.
-If the plugin has been installed properly, you should see a success message.
+If the plugin has been installed correctly, running `grunt --help` at the command line should list the newly-installed plugin's task or tasks.
+In addition, the plugin should be listed in package.json as a `devDependency`, which ensures that it will be installed whenever the `npm install` command is run.

-_**That's it!** If you are happy with the defaults, **no additional Gruntfile configuration is required**._